Ltmodz95/pet_tracker/README.md

 Replacing `ApplicationRecord` inheritance from the models, As `ApplicationRecord` interacts with Persistent storage.
-With `ApplicationMemory` which is a class that stores the records in a hashmap but it is only valid in the memory, which is valotile and gets erased, The `Pet` model inherits from `ApplictionMemory` is built in a way that if we change the inheritance to `ApplicationRecord` it will interact with the database without changing anything else.
+With `ApplicationMemory` which is a class that stores the records in a hashmap but it is only valid in the memory, which is valotile and gets erased, The `Pet` model inherits from `ApplictionMemory` is built in a way that if we change the inheritance to `ApplicationRecord` and created the migrations and migrated the database it will interact with the database without changing anything else.

+in `ApplicationMemory` there are two hashes one for the pets and other to carry out the lost tracker unique attribute for cats simulating the a `belongs_to` `has_one` relation in rails

 ### EndPoints